 No. 2 Not having a regular cleaning schedule

 You can make your life easier by setting up a regular cleaning schedule.
-You can either clean the entire place every two weeks or schedule each room for a different day.
+By either cleaning the entire place every two weeks or schedule each room for a different day.
 You will have less work to do by cleaning regularly before moving out.
 Plus, this can extend the lifespan of your home.

 No. 3 Not using the top-down approach

 This is a golden rule that you should always keep in mind, regardless of whether you’re moving or not.
-When you clean a place, you should always start with the items closest to the ceiling and gradually move down to the floor.
+When you clean a place, you should always start with the items closest to the ceiling and gradually move down.
 If you do it the other way around, all the dust on top of the furniture will land on your freshly swept floor, and you will have to start again.

 No. 4 Not cleaning the kitchen and the bathroom properly